 Barrier, M. (2007).
 The Animated Man: A Life of Walt Disney

 , Andrew Tennyson (off-site)

 For more on Stravinsky’s Rite of Spring (Sacre du Printemps), see Eliot, T. S. (Sept 1921).

 Thomas, B. (1994).
 Walt Disney - An American Original.
 New York: Disney Editions.

 Children's Movies Effects

 Child Abuse Information

-Children and Art - Positive effects of art and children.
+- Positive effects of art as a children’s pastime.
 Ways to get your children involved with art.